rubyonrails-bes/git-bes-repo/README.md

 ok final changes done by roopesh

+hi roopesh its done